 The coin in the picture is a Roman lepton.
 It was smallest and the lowest value coin in circulation in the time of Jesus.
 The Greek word lepton means small or thin.
-It is probably the 'widow's mite' he spoke about in Mark 12:41-44, Luke 21:1-4 where he talks about the heart of the giver.
+It is probably the 'widow's mite' Jesus spoke about in Mark 12:41-44, Luke 21:1-4 where he talks about the heart of the giver.

-The church ministry is supported by people's regular giving.
+The church ministry is mainly supported by people's regular giving.
 The Bible in very practical and realistic in its guidance.
 Giving at its best is, generous, voluntary and joyful (2 Corinthians 9v7).
 A good number give by Standing Order or other means.
 It is now also possible to give both regular and one off donations via this website.

 One off gift